Stephen-X/Machine-Learning-Algorithms/3- Neural Network/README.md

 # Handwritten Letters Recognition with Neural Network
 **Author:** Stephen Tse \<***@cmu.edu\>

 This project trains a a single-hidden-layer neural network for handwritten letter recognition from Optical Character Recognition (OCR) scans.
-It has a sigmoid activation function for the hidden layer, and a softmax on the output layer.
+It has a sigmoid activation function for the hidden layer, and a softmax on the output layer, and is implemented following the Module-based Automatic Differentiation (AD) technique.

 <img src="img/ocr_letters.png" width="400" alt="OCR_Subset">